top of page

 Rio Grande City (Starr Co.)

-Barrel cactus long-horned bee
+Barrel cactus long-horn bee

-Epimelissodes (Idiomelissodes) duplocincta
+Epimelissodes (Idiomelissodes) duplocinctus

 formerly Svastra (Idiomelissodes) duplocincta